volpatto/pyde/README.md

 Nonetheless, an open code, flexible to customization, can benefits students, researchers or anyone who desires to implement the DE method.
 Aiming to fulfill gap, I provide the present code.

-In development, I try to mantain an implementation as good as possible accordling to best pratices in Python.
+In development, I try to keep an implementation as good as possible accordling to best pratices in Python.

 Feel free to contribute or use in the sense of MIT License.